claytonpeters/stack/README.md

 * Timed cue triggers to fire at a given date/time, optionally repeatng

 Outputs:
+* PipeWire
 * PulseAudio (also works with PipeWire via PipeWire PulseAudio plugin)
 * ALSA

-PulseAudio is set as the default output device with a common 2-channel, 44.1kHz sample rate initially.
-Output device, channels and sample rates can be chosen in the settings.
+PipeWire is set as the default output device with a common 2-channel, 44.1kHz sample rate initially.
+If PipeWire was not compiled in, PulseAudio is used as a fallback device.
+The output device, channels and sample rates can be chosen in the settings.
 If you want to use ALSA on a system where PulseAudio currently uses the same audio device, you may start Stack by running, `pasuspender ./runstack` and then changing the device settings to ALSA.